-In Dilworth Park, visitors will find informational panels, videos, and graphics that tell the stories of William Penn’s original Center Square, the original waterworks on the site, the building of City Hall, the role of former Mayor Richardson Dilworth and his impact on others.
+In Dilworth Park, visitors will find informational panels that tell the stories of William Penn’s original Center Square, the original waterworks on the site, the building of City Hall, the role of former Mayor Richardson Dilworth and his impact on others.

 Six historical panels are displayed in glass cabinets with stainless steel frames and are backlit by LED lighting along the main Market Street walkway of the park.
 The six panels are titled: The Plan for Philadelphia, Centre Square Water Works, The Building of City Hall, Industry & the Railroad, 20th Century Transformation, and Center City Renewal.